-- 1. In recent years, China Customs has made efforts and achieved marked progress in terms of reducing the number of fees and charges and the publication of information thereof; - 2.
-The relevant requirements of this provision have been relatively adequately implemented by China Customs; - 3.
-The charges levied on public institutions by China Customs and the service charges collected via third-party agencies affiliated to the above authorities were reduced.
+- 1. Various departments of the Chinese government continue to promote the streamlining and reduction of import and export related fees. - 2.
+China Customs has made efforts and achieved marked progress in terms of reducing the number of fees and charges and the publication of information thereof; the customs institutional fees and the operating service charges of subordinate institutions and social groups have been further cleaned up and standardized.
+The relevant requirements of this provision have been relatively adequately implemented by China Customs.